paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 Section 1521 of the Public Health Service Act, referred to in subsec. (d)(4)(A), is section 1521 of act July 1, 1944, which was classified to [section 300m of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section300m&num=0&edition=prelim), The Public Health and Welfare, prior to repeal, effective Jan.
 1, 1987, by Pub.
 L. 99–660, title VII, § 701(a), Nov.
 14, 1986, 100 Stat.
 3799.

 The Social Security Act, referred to in subsec. (i)(1), is act Aug.
 13, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Titles XVIII and XIX of the Act are classified generally to subchapters XVIII (§ 1395 et seq.) and XIX (§ 1396 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Titles XVIII and XIX of the Act are classified generally to subchapters XVIII (§ 1395 et seq.) and XIX (§ 1396 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 1998—Subsec. (b)(4)(B).
 Pub.
 L. 105–276 made technical correction to directory language of Pub.
 L. 105–65.
 See 1997 Amendment note below.